craydent/Craydent-Node/readme.md

 >>setClause: (Mixed) Set clause used to update the records

->>multi: (Mixed) Flag to specify if multiple records should be updated
+>>options: (Object) Options to specify if mulit update and/or upsert

 ### upsert ###